 Three different types of cheeses are used — namely Colby Jack, cheddar, and Parmesan.
 Plus, these potatoes are creamy and indulgent thanks to both heavy cream and sour cream.
 Diet food they are not but oh so worth it!

-Cheesy, creamy scalloped potatoes would make an awesome addition to your Thanksgiving table, as a side dish for any holiday parties you’re throwing, for game day get-togethers, or as a hearty comfort food side dish the whole family will love on a chilly winter weeknight.
+Cheesy scalloped potatoes would make an awesome addition to your Thanksgiving table, as a side dish for any holiday parties you’re throwing, for game day get-togethers, or as a hearty comfort food side dish the whole family will love on a chilly winter weeknight.

 This is a naturally vegetarian side dish if you opt for vegetable broth rather than chicken broth.

-Ingredients for Scalloped Potatoes with Cheese
+Ingredients for Cheese Scalloped Potatoes

-Baked scalloped potatoes are made with common fridge and pantry ingredients which is the best kind of recipe for me.
+Scalloped cheese potatoes are made with common fridge and pantry ingredients which is the best kind of recipe for me.

 To make these potatoes, you’ll need: